 Avoiding Wage Garnishment

 Once a creditor has obtained a judgment against you for debts owed, they may pursue wage garnishment to recover any money owed.
 Under state law, collectors can garnish up to 25 percent of your wages.
-Having your wages garnished can make a tight financial situation even tighter.
-At The Law Offices of Ronald I. Chorches, our attorneys can help you protect your income with different options for debt relief.
+Having your wages garnished can create a grueling and tight financial situation even worse.
+At The Law Offices of Ronald I. Chorches, our attorneys can help you protect your income with various options for debt relief.

 Stop Wage Garnishment With Bankruptcy

-The most efficient way to prevent or stop wage garnishment is to file bankruptcy.
+The most efficient way to prevent or stop a wage garnishment ruling is by filing bankruptcy.
 Chapter 7 allows you to liquidate money owed and start over completely, while Chapter 13 allows you to consolidate debt and make one affordable monthly payment.
 Filing for bankruptcy is useful in ceasing wage garnishment if you:

 Our lawyers can help you determine the best avenue for your situation.

-Do not let debt take over your life.
-Let us help you regain control starting with a free case evaluation.
-Reach us online or by phone at 860-563-3955.
+Do not let creditors take over your life.
+Let us help you end wage garnishment starting with a free case evaluation.
+You can call us by phone at 860-563-3955 or visit our consultation page to set up a free consultation with us.